Christianne Balk

 Christianne Balk (born 1953) is an American poet.

 Life

 Balk graduated with honors in biology from Grinnell College and taught at the University of British Columbia.
-Her work has appeared in Pequod, Crazy Horse, Sulfur, The Centennial review The Missouri Review, Sonora Review, Prairie Schooner Harper's, and The New Yorker.
+Her work has appeared in Pequod, Crazyhorse, Sulfur, The Centennial Review The Missouri Review, Sonora Review, Prairie Schooner Harper's, and The New Yorker.
 She lives in Seattle, Washington, with her husband and daughter.